Medical Student Resume Examples

 - Pediatric Advanced Life Support (PALS): Teaches medical professionals how to treat critically ill infants and children, which is valuable for those who will be working in pediatric departments.

-- National Institutes of Health (NIH) Stroke Scale Certification: Aids in the knowledge and assessment of stroke patients, ensuring accurate diagnosis and treatment in a critical healthcare area.
+- National Institutes of Health (NIH) Stroke Scale Certification: Aids in the knowledge and assessment of stroke patients for accurate diagnosis and treatment in a critical healthcare area.

 - Advanced Trauma Life Support (ATLS): Crucial for understanding the treatment protocols for trauma patients and often required for specialties like surgery or emergency medicine.